EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/02-Team-Organization.md

 ## Product Mission Statement

-> The Real Time Compressor is designed to improve the stability of pressurizing canisters, tires, and other products that may benefit the convinience of walking away from pressurizing an object.
+> The Automatic door product is a single piece of equipment made to make any door easily openable and closeable for the general population based on certain perameters that the consumer can chose.